xuoneyuan/XDU-Database-Homework/README.md

 # Datebase_homework
-### This is the database principles course assignment 4 from Xidian University
+### This is the database principles course assignment 4 from Xidian University.
+### The experiment requires the use of kingbase.